 EX ideas and processes are continually evolving with the needs of employees and the organisations they work in.
 Typically, the HR department is the driving force behind integrating these changes into the workplace as seamlessly as possible.
 Though, more recently we're seeing HR and IT work together to implement the technology required.

-It is important that your HR, IT or any other team involved, understand where opportunities and challenges affecting EX might arise.
+It is important that your HR, IT or any other team involved, understand where opportunities and challenges, including the new technologies affecting EX, might arise.
 Equipped with this knowledge, they can put in place strategies to prepare your workplace and employees to continue collaborating and thriving in the years to come.

 AI to enhance EX